Market-Connections Professional Resume Writing Services

 You can also take this opportunity to negotiate the offer, which may buy you some additional time.
 Consider the resources offered in this article: How to Negotiate Salary.

-Chances are you have not already discussed when to follow up after interview with Company B. So, if Company B hasn’t told you when the hiring decision will be made, you can contact the Hiring Manager and ask about a timeframe.
-You may even mention that you have been offered another position, but theirs is the job you really want, and you wanted to follow up to see what the timeframe is for making a decision before you let the other company know if you were going to accept their offer.
+Chances are, you have not already discussed when to follow up after the interview with Company B. So, if Company B hasn’t told you when the hiring decision will be made, you can contact the Hiring Manager and ask about a timeframe.
+You may even mention that you have been offered another position, but theirs is the job you want, and you wanted to follow up to see what the timeframe is for deciding before you let the other company know if you were going to accept their offer.

 In some cases, you may be better off taking the job with Company A and then seeing what happens with Company B. Prepare your Job Offer Acceptance email.